nathanael-fijalkow/TheoretiCS_doc/editors.md

 Once the paper has status "Reviewed" and you do not wish any more reviews, you can propose a decision.
 For phase 1, this is: propose to accept or propose to reject (no revision possible).
-Please do not use the revision mechanism at this stage: it is supported platform, but in the TheoretiCS workflow we want to give authors a definitive answer within three months.
+Please do not use the revision mechanism at this stage: it is supported by the platform, but in the TheoretiCS workflow we want to give authors a definitive answer within three months.